wiscplace/tecanGrowthRate/README.md

 *********************************************************************************
 NOTES for Mac users:

-    MS Excel on Mac's does not export a tab delimited file in a format this script can use.
+    MS Excel on Mac does not export a tab delimited file in a format this script can use.
 Instead use LibreOffice or OpenOffice calc and export a file which is tab delimited without quotes using utf-8 for encoding.